 Agroecology and Sustainable Food Systems 38(10)

-Contributor Agroecology and Sustainable Food Systems Year Published 2014 Link http://ag-transition.org/wp-content/uploads/2014/10/AgroecologicalResearch-Conforming-Transforming-DominantAgroFoodRegime.pdf Abstract It is commonly heard today that small farmers produce most of the world’s food.
+Author/s Gaetan Vanloqueren, Les Levidow, Michel Pimbert Year Published 2014 Language English Link http://ag-transition.org/wp-content/uploads/2014/10/AgroecologicalResearch-Conforming-Transforming-DominantAgroFoodRegime.pdf Title Hungry for land: small farmers feed the world with less than a quarter of all farmland Contributor GRAIN Content It is commonly heard today that small farmers produce most of the world’s food.
 But how many of us realise that they are doing this with less than a quarter of the world’s farmland, and that even this meagre share is shrinking fast?
 If small farmers continue to lose the very basis of their existence, the world will lose its capacity to feed itself.

 GRAIN took an in depth look at the data to see what is going on and the message is crystal clear.
 We need to urgently put land back in the hands of small farmers and make the struggle for agrarian reform central to the fight for better food systems.

-Contributor GRAIN Year Published 2014 Link http://ag-transition.org/?p=3450 Abstract The Centre for Agroecology and Food Security (UK) has just released a Discussion Paper on the principles and practices of agroecology and how mainstreaming them can potentially meet the challenges facing agriculture and food production.
+Year Published 2014 Language English Link http://ag-transition.org/?p=3450 Title Mainstreaming Agroecology: Implications for Global Food and Farming Systems Contributor The Centre for Agroecology and Food Security, UK Content The Centre for Agroecology and Food Security (UK) has just released a Discussion Paper on the principles and practices of agroecology and how mainstreaming them can potentially meet the challenges facing agriculture and food production.
 The Papers calls for a wider use of agroecological approaches in the arenas of research, policy, knowledge management, agricultural extension and concludes with an agenda for action.
-Contributor The Centre for Agroecology and Food Security, UK Year Published 2014 Link http://tinyurl.com/mrtvtxa Abstract Policy Shift identifies ten key policy changes that are required to support just alternative agriculture investments.
+Year Published 2014 Language English Link http://tinyurl.com/mrtvtxa Title Policy Shift.
+Investing in Agricultural Aletrnatives Contributor TNI Content Policy Shift identifies ten key policy changes that are required to support just alternative agriculture investments.
 The approach integrates human rights into the core of decision-making and is informed by practical, on-the-ground examples of positive agricultural investments that benefit both small-scale farmers and communities.
-Contributor TNI Year Published 2014 Link http://www.tni.org/sites/www.tni.org/files/download/policy_shift.pdf Abstract Towards Public-Peasant Investment Synergies
+Author/s Sylvia Key Year Published 2014 Language English Link http://www.tni.org/sites/www.tni.org/files/download/policy_shift.pdf Title Reclaiming Agricultural Investment Contributor TNI Content Towards Public-Peasant Investment Synergies

 This report argues that there is a need to ‘reboot’ the debate on agricultural investment, away from the narrow corporate centric perspective, towards maximising synergies between public investments and the investments made by small- scale food producers.

-Contributor TNI Year Published 2014 Link http://tinyurl.com/pby95o7 Abstract The white paper, Regenerative Organic Agriculture and Climate Change: A Down-to-Earth Solution to Global Warming, is issued by Rodale Institute, an independent nonprofit agricultural research institute based in the U.S.
+Year Published 2014 Language English Link http://tinyurl.com/pby95o7 Title Regenerative Organic Agriculture and Climate Change Contributor Rodale Institute Content The white paper, Regenerative Organic Agriculture and Climate Change: A Down-to-Earth Solution to Global Warming, is issued by Rodale Institute, an independent nonprofit agricultural research institute based in the U.S.

 It focuses on the regenerative organic agriculture’s role in reversing both climate issues and food insecurity.
 Soil ability to revers climate change is only working when the health of the soil is maintained through organic regenerative agriculture.
 The Rodale Institute calls for the restructuring of our global food system with the goal of reversing climate change through photosynthesis and biology.

-Contributor Rodale Institute Year Published 2014 Link http://tinyurl.com/mxxju8j Abstract A very useful discussion paper to contribute to ongoing debates on agroecological approaches and their centrality for achieving truly more sustainable agricultural and food systems; to provide key evidence and arguments for supporting advocacy work of CSOs calling for the scaling-up of agroecological approaches in various social and political arenas at national and/or international levels.
-Contributor Oxfam Solidarité Year Published 2014 Link http://ag-transition.org/wp-content/uploads/2014/01/201401-Scaling-up-agroecology-what-why-and-how-OxfamSol-FINAL.pdf Abstract This report explores the ways in which global corporations are influencing development agendas in Africa, and the faulty rhetoric that underpins their vision of development.
+Year Published 2014 Language English Link http://tinyurl.com/mxxju8j Title Scaling-up agroecological approaches: what, why and how?
+Contributor Oxfam Solidarité Content A very useful discussion paper to contribute to ongoing debates on agroecological approaches and their centrality for achieving truly more sustainable agricultural and food systems; to provide key evidence and arguments for supporting advocacy work of CSOs calling for the scaling-up of agroecological approaches in various social and political arenas at national and/or international levels.
+Year Published 2014 Language English Link http://ag-transition.org/wp-content/uploads/2014/01/201401-Scaling-up-agroecology-what-why-and-how-OxfamSol-FINAL.pdf Title The New Alliance for Food Security and Nutrition.
+A coup for corporate capital?
+Contributor Terra Nuova, TNI Content This report explores the ways in which global corporations are influencing development agendas in Africa, and the faulty rhetoric that underpins their vision of development.
 Small farmers produce 80% of the food consumed in Africa today, and farmers’ own investments make up 90% of all investment in agriculture globally.

 Yet, when it comes to the design of large-scale aid and development programs, corporate capital is increasingly in the driver’s seat, shaping policies that support international investors while endangering and impoverishing small-scale farmers.

-Contributor Terra Nuova, TNI Year Published 2014 Link http://www.tni.org/sites/www.tni.org/files/download/the_new_alliance.pdf Abstract This short report compares the industrial food system with peasant farming.
+Year Published 2014 Language English Link http://www.tni.org/sites/www.tni.org/files/download/the_new_alliance.pdf Title With Climate Chaos, Who Will Feed Us?
+The Industrial Food Chain or the Peasant Food Web?
+Contributor ETC Group Content This short report compares the industrial food system with peasant farming.
 Industrial farming gets all the attention (and most of the land).
 It accounts for more than 80% of the fossil fuel emissions and uses over 70% of the water supply used in agriculture, but it actually produces only about 30% of the world’s food.